Cant-Git-Right/NotoriousRNG/README.md

 Nonce de Leόn.

-What about if the ‘Nooice’ Key and Peele skit was actually ‘Noonce’.
+What about if the ‘Nooice’ Key & Peele skit was actually ‘Noonce’.

 How would that even look like?